witheredstumps/witheredstumps.github.io/_posts/2024-03-17-monopoles-thurston-norm-i.md

 $$\displaystyle 0 = \|\nabla^B \psi\|^2 + \frac12 \|\psi\|^4 + \frac14 s \|\psi\|^2$$

-Corollary.
+<b>Corollary</b>.
 There are no irreducible solutions to the Seiberg-Witten equations for a metric $$g$$ on a three-manifold of non-negative scalar curvature $$s \geq 0$$.
 In particular, manifolds which admit a metric of non-negative scalar curvature do not possess any monopole classes.

 Suppose the solution is irreducible.
 Let us integrate the above expression over the entire manifold.
 Ignoring the term involving the covariant derivative of $$\psi$$, we get